skytap/well-architected-framework/resiliency/solutions/IMBiLPARMigrationWithPowerVC.md

 *Traditional Setup vs PowerVC coexistence*

 The sections below explain how to install and configure IBM PowerVC Standard Edition and IBM Cloud PowerVC Manager, in an environment with HMC (Hardware Management Console) and NovaLink.
 IBM PowerVC provides the ability to perform virtual image capture and can take a snapshot of a VM and export it as an OVA.
-Once this is done, Skytap can recognize the OVA and import the LPAR using our existing import process.
+Once this is done, {{site.Brand}} can recognize the OVA and import the LPAR using our existing import process.

 **What is VIOS?<a name="whatisVIOS"></a>**